 CONCLUSIONS

 Spring 2025 demonstrated a deepening systemic socio-economic and demographic crisis across all regions of the Russian Federation.
-Inflation, unemployment, infrastructure degradation, and rising prices for basic services are creating an atmosphere of hopelessness, especially in the periphery.
-Demographic depletion is compounded by coercive mobilization practices primarily targeting socially vulnerable groups — prisoners, low-income populations, and residents of depressed regions.
-Despite financial incentives, the number of those willing to fight is steadily declining.
+Inflation, unemployment, infrastructure degradation, and rising prices for basic services are creating an hopelessness’ atmosphere, especially in the periphery.
+Demographic depletion is compounded by the coercive mobilization practices primarily targeting socially vulnerable groups — the prisoners, the low-income populations, and the residents of the depressed regions.
+The number of willing to fight was steadily declining despite the financial incentives.

-The rising death toll, neglect of veterans, unpaid compensations, and discrimination against war participants are increasingly demoralizing both society and the military.
-Against this backdrop, the authorities resort to targeted repressions, propaganda campaigns, and mobilization through fear — but these measures are insufficient to neutralize the growing protest sentiments.
+The rising death toll, the neglect of veterans and the unpaid compensations increasingly demoralized both the russian society and the military.
+Against this backdrop, the authorities resort to the targeted repressions, the propaganda campaigns, and the mobilization through fear.
+But these measures are insufficient to neutralize the growing protest sentiments.

-In the regions bordering Ukraine (notably Bryansk), drone strikes against military and symbolic targets are creating an atmosphere of instability.
-National republics (such as Bashkortostan) are demonstrating not only dissatisfaction but organized opposition, including through environmental and ethnic protests.
+In the regions bordering Ukraine (notably Bryansk), drone strikes of the military and symbolic targets were creating the instability atmosphere.
+National republics (such as Bashkortostan) demonstrated not only dissatisfaction but organized opposition, including the environmental and ethnic protests.

-Currently, the authorities still manage to contain the situation in the center through the repressive apparatus, information censorship, and the cult of “war as a unifying force.”
-However, this mechanism is worn out.
-Under the current conditions, only a single strong impulse is enough for the smoldering unrest to turn into an open crisis.
+Currently, the authorities still manage to contain the situation in the center through the repressive apparatus, the information censorship, and the cult of “war as the unifying force.”
+However, this mechanism was worn out.
+Under the current conditions only a single strong impulse is enough for the smoldering unrest to turn into the open crisis.

 The monitoring was conducted by: